 “In particular, their repeated characterization as ‘aliens’ sowed the seeds of a plan.
 They said: ‘They called us aliens.
 Right, we’ll show them what aliens really look like.'”

 The theory posits that this group of disgruntled soldiers used helium balloons, colored flares, and lights that were tactically remote-controlled across the sky to fool U.S. and U.K. personnel.

 Whether or not this tale of horseplay is true and explains away what happened in Rendlesham that December is unclear.
 As it stands, the frustrating mystery confused by contradictory accounts and levels of skepticism will likely remain open-ended for good.

-After learning about the Rendlesham Forest incident, read about Project Blue Book, the U.S. government’s UFO project.
+After learning about the Rendlesham Forest UFO incident, read about Project Blue Book, the U.S. government project investigating UFOs.
 Then, learn about the U.S. Navy drafting new internal guidelines for reporting UFOs.